CanysLypys/Pump-Water-Job-Cayo-Perico/README.md

 Compatible with ESX 1.2 (weight), although you can just change weight to limit for the compatible version ESX 1.1.

 Please create the item "wasserflasche", into your database, in the table "items", or just change it in the code.

+I don't know why, but this script is really a mess, could be written better, if I got the time, i'll do it.